Wireless Speakers for Surround Sound? Don’t Ask, it’s a Mess

 A prime contender suitable for a home theater application, as well as currently the most economical professional option, is the DN-202WT transmitter and DN-202WR receiver combo from Denon Professional.
 Although this system is based in the crowded (and therefore potentially problematic) consumer 2.4 GHz band, it utilizes Channel 25 of the IEEE 802.15.4 standard to minimize interference with Bluetooth and wi-fi devices, which should make it more stable.
 (Note: This system should not be confused with Denon’s DN-200 system, which is Bluetooth-based.)

-Another pro audio-based solution is the Alto Stealth system, which has 16 user selectable channels.
+Another pro audio-based solution is the Alto Stealth system.
 It’s a good bit pricier than the Denon, but it should be significantly more reliable because (like most other pro audio wireless equipment), it operates in the UHF frequency range, not 2.4 GHz.
+Another feature the Alto system has is 16 user selectable channels.
+This greatly enhances the possibility of reliability reliable performance.
 An added bonus is that it’s an analog system, so A/D conversion is not an issue.
 An analog system with enhanced stability afforded by numerous operating channels should make it an attractive contender to audio enthusiasts.

 If you do your research on either the Denon or Alto systems, you’ll find there are indeed reliability complaints relating to wireless delivery.
 But keep in mind that most users are working in a professional capacity of some sort, be it live performance or a permanent installation.
 As such, line-of-site and long-range complaints can probably be ignored in a typical home environment, given the relatively short distances involved.